-mvic_geo is where the geometric and motion distortion corrections would have been placed in the pipeline.
+^{} mvic_geo is where the geometric and motion distortion corrections would have been placed in the pipeline.
 They are not implemented in the current pipeline and this function acts as a pass-through.

 All of the MVIC Level 2 FITS files have a Primary data unit and two extensions.
-The biassubtracted, flattened data is stored in the Primary data unit.
+The bias-subtracted, flattened data are stored in the Primary data unit.
 The first extension has the error array for the Primary data.
 The second extension has the data quality array for the Primary data.